MailTape/MailTape-v1/_posts/2019-07-21-Labotanique.md

 guest_name: Labotanique
 category: '367'
 guestPic: guestPic367.jpg
+author: ''
+illustrator: ''
+writer: ''
+guest_color: ''
+track1_link: ''
+track4_link: ''
+track6_link: ''
+image: ''
+description: ''
 ---

 <p id="introduction"> This morning we leave in the forest far from the city, far from pollution, far from the crowded streets of tourists...
 A moment to get green, to recharge one's batteries in the country, is the philosophy of the Labotanique group.
 <br><br>
+Sometimes chance does things well.
+Besides, that’s kind of how I came across Labotanique.
+Mixture of several styles (pop, jazz, hip-hop ...) their music is like a large greenhouse where we would be spectators of what can be called the expression of plants.
 </p>